-If an auto accident involving a Lyft vehicle has left you with damages, you might be left wondering who is liable for your expenses.
-If you are wondering, “Do I sue Lyft or the other driver after a crash?”, a personal injury attorney can offer some guidance.
+If an auto accident involving a ride-sharing vehicle has left you with damages, you might be left wondering who is liable for your expenses.
+If you are wondering, “Do I sue the ride-sharing company or the other driver after a crash?”, a personal injury attorney can offer some guidance.

-As independent contractors, Lyft drivers are not employees of Lyft.
+As independent contractors, the drivers are not employees.
 Instead, they are a third-party that offer use of their services and their private vehicle to transport paying customers.
 These clients set up rides through an app and all payments and all billing are done through that app as well.

-Because Lyft drivers are not employees of Lyft, most likely you cannot pursue legal action against the rideshare company itself.
-That however, does not mean the insurance company for Lyft is off the hook.
+Because ride-sharing drivers are not technically employees, most likely you cannot pursue legal action against the rideshare company itself.
+That however, does not mean the insurance company is off the hook.

 Who Would Be Liable for My Damages?

-Based on the legal argument, employer s can be held somewhat liable for the actions of their employees, but those operating a vehicle under the Lyft brand are not employees of Lyft itself.
+Based on the legal argument, employer s can be held somewhat liable for the actions of their employees, but those operating a vehicle under a ride-sharing brand are not employees of the company itself itself.
 As independent contractors, they are not classified as employees.

-As a contractor, the driver is an independent third-party, therefore, Lyft has limited liability when their driver is involved in an accident.
-It would be difficult to directly file suit against Lyft, however, their insurance coverage might have some liability for the damages suffered in an accident involving a Lyft driver.
+As a contractor, the driver is an independent third-party, therefore, they have limited liability when their driver is involved in an accident.
+It would be difficult to directly file suit, however, their insurance coverage might have some liability for the damages suffered in an accident involving a ride-sharing service driver.

-As a driver for Lyft, the independent contract must have his or her own auto insurance coverage.
-But, Lyft has insurance coverage to supplement the driver’s policy.
-Lyft coverage is only in effect when the driver is transporting a paying customer for Lyft or is available to transport a client via the app.
+As a ride-sharing service driver, the independent contract must have his or her own auto insurance coverage.
+But, most ride-sharing services have insurance coverage to supplement the driver’s policy.
+Some ride-sharing service coverage is only in effect when the driver is transporting a paying customer or is available to transport a client via the app.

-There is a three-tier insurance process for Lyft drivers.
+There is a three-tier insurance process for ride-sharing service drivers.
 The first tier involves the driver’s personal insurance coverage.
-The driver’s personal insurance coverage is in effect when the driver is not acting on behalf of Lyft, available to transport Lyft passengers, or transporting clients that booked a ride through the Lyft app.
+The driver’s personal insurance coverage is in effect when the driver is not acting on behalf of them, available to transport passengers, or transporting clients that booked a ride through the ride-sharing app.

-In that case, Lyft’s coverage would kick in.
-The third tier involves when the driver is transporting a Lyft customer.
-Lyft has at least $1 million liability insurance coverage to protect a driver who is transporting paying customers.
+In that case, their coverage would kick in.
+The third tier involves when the driver is transporting a ride-sharing customer.

 What Damages Can Be Recovered?